 - Focus on balance: Good stance requires an even distribution of weight between your feet.
 Practice standing on one foot for a few seconds at a time, then gradually increase the duration as your strength and balance improve.
 You can also try standing on an unstable surface, such as a balance board or a wobble board, to improve your balance and stability.

 - Strong Legs: A strong lower body is essential for good boxing form.
-Incorporate leg-strengthening exercises like squats, lunges, and calf raises into your routine to build strength and endurance in your legs.
+Generally boxing workouts can make your body strong.
+But, incorporating leg-strengthening exercises like squats, lunges, and calf raises into your routine can specifically build strength and endurance in your legs.

 - Pay attention to your hips: Your hips play a vital role in maintaining good posture.
 Practice rotating your hips as you punch to generate more power, and practice holding a square stance to improve stability and balance.